rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-0-implementations.md

 ```

 A scope can consequently only be defined such that it ends with a parent and
-therefore just before its first child, or it ends just after a parent's last
+therefore just before its first child, or such that it ends just after its last
 child, while including all of the child nodes and their descendants.

 * any scope ends by default with an enter- exor an exit-event
 * any scope must **end with a start-tag (1/2) exor an end-tag (3)**

 Note that "ends with a start-tag" is ambiguous since each start-tag corresponds
 with a node.
-As such, this description can be understood to mean two things:
+As such, this description can be understood to mean two different
-(1) the scope ends just before the visit of the start-tag's node while excluding
+things: (1) the scope ends just before the visit of the start-tag's node while
-that node, exor (2) the scope just after the visit of that node while including
+excluding that node, exor (2) the scope ends just after the visit of that node
-that node.
-Definitions, which build upon a start-tag in that regards, must
+while including that node.
+Definitions, which build upon a start-tag in that
-therefore be clear about which case applies.
+regards, must therefore be clear about which case applies.

 Note that, since the last node of a suborder is always defined by the last
 node's start-tag, and since that last node must be a leaf to the underlying
 base order, any scope can always be said to end with a start-tag (case-2).
 The difficulty with that description is however that one can not provide a
-generic definition that can be used to identify such a node as the last node.
+generic definition that can be used to identify a node as such a last node.
 That is because any assumption, which would allow to identify a node as that
 last node would effectively introduce requirements that can not be relied
 upon (e.g. due to possible input errors).